yorikvanhavre/FreeCAD-manual/installing.md

 appear everywhere on the internet.
 There is an effort going on to gather all these interesting additions in one place, on the [FreeCAD github page](https://github.com/FreeCAD).
 There, among other things, you will find:

 1. A **Parts library**, which contains all kinds of useful models or pieces of models, created by FreeCAD users, that can be freely used in your projects.
-The library can be used and accessed right from inside your FreeCAD installation thanks to a macro.
+The library can be used and accessed right from inside your FreeCAD installation.
 2. A **collection of addons**, most of them additional workbenches, that extend the functionality of FreeCAD for certain tasks.
+Instructions for installing these addons are given on each separate addon page.

 **Read more**